 To learn more about the BCSC’s Enforcement division, how it investigates complaints about potential misconduct, what happens after you file a complaint, and how you can provide a tip or file a complaint, visit the Enforcement and Investor Protection page.

-An investment fraud involves deceit and dishonest deprivation.
-To learn how to recognize, reject, and report fraud, spend time in British Columbia Securities Commission (BCSC) InvestRight’s Fraud Awareness section learning about the warning signs and understanding the techniques you can use to avoid falling victim to an investment fraud.
+Investment fraud, also known as securities fraud, covers any deceptive practice that induces a person to make an investment decision, which results in loss for that person.
+To learn how to recognize, reject, and report fraud, spend time in InvestRight.org’s Fraud Awareness section learning about the warning signs and understanding the techniques you can use to avoid investment fraud.

 Illegal Insider Trading